-In comparison with the previous year, this document includes more information in the key figures, figures have been adapted to the new period of analysis and resolution of embedded pdf figures has been improved.
-New quick navigation elements have been implemented, with a new colour navigation bar in page sides and links to the table of content when clicking in a heading and to the table of figures when clicking in a figure caption.
+The following quick navigation elements have been implemented: colour navigation bars in page sides; links to the table of content when clicking in a heading; and links to the table of figures when clicking in a figure caption.

 A double check quality procedure has been implemented to guarantee data quality and validation.